dLars99/greener/README.md

 - The next upcoming scheduled task
 - A random tip from the database

+The dashboard can also be accessed by clicking the _Grass is Greener_ title at the top of the page.

 #### Creating a Log Entry

-The log is the heart of _Grass is Greener_.
-To create entries in that log, follow these instructions:
+To log a completed lawn care task, follow these instructions:
 1. In most sections, you will see a green circle with a white "plus" symbol in the bottom right corner.
 Click this to create a new log entry.
 2. On the New Entry page, check off any tasks you wish to log.
 3. Select the date that the tasks were completed.